Effective Treatment for Ear Infections

 - Eardrum Tearing - Tearing can occur because of ear infections.
 Some tears will require surgery.

-Treatments for Ear Infection
+Diagnosis and Treatments for Ear Infection

 For children who are especially prone to recurrent ear infections, your doctor may suggest PE tubes.
 This treatment involves an outpatient surgical procedure to place tiny tubes in the eardrums to drain fluids from the middle ear.